 Note the date and time of the storm.
 Your insurance claims manager will ask for the date & time of the loss and the storm event can be correlated with reports from the local weather and public safety authorities.

-After the storm, I grabbed my digital camera and walked around the property, taking photos of the:
+After the storm I grabbed my digital camera, walked around the property and took photos of the: